 While we were on the wooden deck looking up at the sails he explained how the wooden structure, which weighs approximately 30 tonnes, sits on top of the brickwork base and can be rotated to face the wind.

-In addition to seeing how grain was milled, displays and intricate models within the attraction provides how windmills across the Netherlands were used to pump and drain water from the countryside.
+In addition to seeing how grain was milled, displays and models in the attraction provide insights about how windmills across the Netherlands were used to pump and drain water from the countryside.
 Known as ‘polder mills’, such windmills helped reclaim land for purposes such as agriculture.
 Others windmills were used to saw wood.

 The steep staircases within the wooden structure mean that taking a tour of the De Adriaan Windmill will not be for everybody.
 However, a short video, shown in the accessible lower section of the mill, provides an overview of the history and context of the landmark.